lawrencesalinas/Pocket-Food-Fault/readme.md

 ## About

-Search for restaurants information using  a zipcode anywhere in the country.
-Food Vault gives the users the ability to see information about a restaurant's hours, address, menu items or item pricing.
+this app allows users to search for restaurants information using  a zipcode anywhere in the country.
+Pocket-Food-Vault gives the users the ability to see information about a restaurant's hours, address, menu items, reviews , etc.

-users can also add or delete a restaurant  profile to save the hassle of searching for information about their favorite restaurants. users can also leave a review about their expereience about  a restaurant and also see other users reviews. if the user had a change of heart about the restaurant, an edit a review functionality is available.
+users can also add or delete a restaurant to their profile to save the hassle of searching for information about their favorite restaurants. users can also leave a review about their expereience about  and also see other users reviews. if the user had a change of heart about the restaurant, an edit a review functionality is available.

 ## tech stack
 + Javascript